tonypilz/singleton/README.md

 ```
 is created which is an aggregate of two objects, the first beeing an instance `A` and the second beeing a scoped registration object.
 This object registers a given adress to an instance of `A` in its constructor and deregisteres it in its destructor.
 Register means here that the provided address of `A` is copied to the above mentioned globally accessible object of type `InstancePointer<A*>`.
 Deregister means here clearing the address copied before.

+This concludes the basic mechanism.
+The rest of the functionality is a detail around the just described central mechanism, eg. error handling and checking.